Stuycs-K/finalprojectapcs-4-fenton-seth-shah-jai/DEVLOG-Jai.md

 ### 2025-06-05 - Created Events
 Got events to work properly on a delay, works now

-I believe this document accurately reflects the contributions of my teamate.
+I believe this document accurately reflects the contributions of my teamate. - Seth

 ### 2025-06-(06-08) - Added Images, Inputs, and Screens
 Made a start and end screen, got inputs to work, and got a start and end screen with the framework for multiple nations